martudev/payana-challenge/README.md

 npm start
 ```

-Also you can run the server running this command
+Also if you don't want to run the build and then the start, you can run this command

 ```sh
 npm run dev